rschmitt/dynamic-object/README.md

     * dynamic-object has no dependencies, other than Clojure itself.
     * dynamic-object is implemented entirely with Java's built-in reflection capabilities.
 There is no bytecode manipulation, no annotation processing, no AOP weaving.
     * dynamic-object calls into Clojure exclusively through Clojure 1.6's public Java API, and does not depend on the implementation details of the current version of Clojure.
-* **Easy to work with.** The dynamic-object API has a very small surface area, consisting of a single-digit number of methods, two annotations, and two interfaces.
+* **Easy to work with.** The dynamic-object API has a very small surface area, consisting of a single-digit number of methods, three annotations, and two interfaces.
 Using dynamic-object productively does not require any new tools: there is no Vim plugin, no Emacs minor mode, no Eclipse update site, no Gradle plugin, no special test runner. dynamic-object works for you, not the other way around.

 ## Serialization and Deserialization